rasikasrimal/Spaced-Repetition-App/README.md

 - **Timeline markers** – Dotted vertical exam indicators in the subject’s colour, visible in exports and toggleable from the toolbar.
 - **Revise daily rule** – Each topic can be revised once per local calendar day based on the profile timezone; locked attempts surface “You’ve already revised this today.
 Available again after midnight.”

+## How to zoom

+- Drag across the timeline to zoom the time range; hold Shift to include the retention axis.
+- Use the Back control or the `-` shortcut to step out, and Reset or `0` to return to the full schedule.
+- Keyboard: `+`/`-` adjust zoom, `Z` toggles zoom select, Shift+Arrow keys size a selection, `Enter` applies it, and `Esc` cancels.
+- Hold Space to pan with the mouse; right-clicking the chart also steps back one zoom level.
+- Touch: pinch to zoom, use a two-finger drag to pan, and tap Reset to restore the full view.

 ## Getting started

 Install dependencies and run the development server: